-And, by engaging nearly 2,000 patients to participate in research, Dr. Fleshner has developed significant biobanks of data that are helping researchers around the world in their quest for personalized treatments.
+And, by engaging more than 2,000 patients to participate in research, Dr. Fleshner has developed significant biobanks of data that are helping researchers around the world in their quest for personalized treatments.

 A committed teacher and mentor, Dr. Fleshner established a colorectal surgery fellowship at Cedars-Sinai Medical Center and a fellowship exchange program with colleagues in Singapore, training hundreds of surgeons and challenging them to question everything and drive greater advances in patient care.
 And his number one lesson: always put patients first.

 “And this calling is second only to my devotion to my family – the support of my wife and our three children makes my work possible – they are my bedrock,” adds Dr. Fleshner.

 “I tell my family that I’ve never worked a day in my life because I love taking care of patients.”